-SLOC UK is not using transitional provisions in the calculation of technical provisions.
+SLOC UK is not using transitional measures on technical provisions.

 SLOC UK is not allowing for any volatility or matching adjustment in the calculation of technical provisions.
 The transitional risk-free interest rate-term structure is not applied and the transitional deduction to technical provisions is not applied.